nantrinh/postit_app_walkthrough/lesson_1/README.md

 [NOTE](https://v4-alpha.getbootstrap.com/migration/#components): Bootstrap 4 does not support the Glyphicons icon font used in the videos.
 I use Font Awesome.
 The article linked to above includes instructions on how to integrate it in your app.

+[NOTE](https://v4-alpha.getbootstrap.com/migration/#components): The `well` class is frequently used in the videos.
+This class was dropped in Bootstrap v4.
+I use the [`cards`](https://getbootstrap.com/docs/4.0/components/card/) component in my code, which provides similar functionality.

 ### Create views
 - After the views are created, navigate to the URLs in the browser to verify that the responses are as expected.
   - posts#index: `localhost:3000/posts`